The 34 Gallery is an International Mental Health Arts Initiative!

 The Call to Action

 The 34 Gallery invites artists to join our creative community to help reduce global rates of suicide, depression, PTSD and other mental health issues among youth and adults.
-This month, we are particularly interested in works by artists who reduce mental health distress through self-care with the assistance of pets, guide/therapy animals and the natural world.
+This month, we are particularly interested in works by artists utilizing this art therapy open call to address regret, trauma recovery, substance abuse recovery, PTSD, and negative self-talk spirals.

 Theme

-Our July Open Call, “Animalia," has been created by our 34 Gallery Art Advisor Lawrence W. Lee to generate discussion on emotions that often defy words.
-Previous Winners can be found on the Open Calls page of our website.
+Our August Open Call, “Hindsight," has been created by our 34 Gallery Staff to generate discussion on past experiences that gain clarity over time.
 Our initiative aims to channel the power of art to explore monthly mental health themes through art therapy.

 Remember: Artists create Golden Ages.
 Join us in starting one!
 Let's remind humanity to embrace the light of who we are.
 Your artistic advocacy with us can and will make a difference.
 As a Mental Health Art Gallery, we are asking Creatives to mobilize to help save lives at this time.
 Someone seeing your work can be inspired to keep going with hope and resilience despite their mental health struggles.